Home » National Parks » Great Smoky Mountains National Park » There is Outstanding Fly Fishing in the Smoky Mountains

 A stream flows over rocks in the Great Smoky Mountains National Park.
 Credit: T Phelps

 The Smoky Mountains are ideal for fly-fishing aficionados.
 Whether you’re hunting trophy wild trout in the park’s streams or catching feisty rainbows in a stocked river, the landscape and fishing are unparalleled.
 Don’t worry if you’re new to fly fishing; there are plenty of guided trips and lessons available to get you started.
-If you are an experienced angler, the Smokies offer a true test of your skills, with challenging currents and selective trout.
+If you are an experienced angler, the Smokies offer a genuine test of your skills, with challenging currents and selective trout.
 If you’re planning a Smoky Mountain fly fishing trip, we hope you have tight lines!

 So, how about you?
 Do you like to fish?
 Have you fished in this area?
 Let us know in the comments below.
 Thanks!!